belka-ew/tanya/README.md

 The library is currently under development, but some parts of it can already be used.

-`network` and `async` exist for quite some time and could be better tested than other components.
+`network` and `async` exist for quite some time and are better tested than other components.

-Containers were newly reworked and the API won't change significantly, but will be only extended.
+`container`s were newly reworked and the API won't change significantly, but will be only extended.
 The same is true for the `memory` package.

 `math` package contains an arbitrary precision integer implementation that has a stable API (that mostly consists of operator overloads), but still needs